What Unhealthy Pride Looks Like

 - No movies with magic in them, no alcohol, cigars, dancing, playing cards, secular music, tattoos, piercings, no Halloween and absolutely no work on Sundays (except for pastors and church staff, of course)

-Won’t submit - Makes them falsely feel inferior, though it has nothing to do with wisdom, knowledge or ability.
-Won’t submit until humbled
+Won’t submit - Makes their SELF falsely feel inferior to have a positional leader, though it has nothing to do with wisdom, knowledge or ability.

 - Hate being told to do anything